duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_table_function_set_bind`

 ---
-Sets the bind function of the table function
+Sets the bind function of the table function.

 #### Syntax